liusida/liusida.github.io/_posts/2023-11-22-Game-Theory.md

 ## Utility

-In game theory, there is a quantity called utility.
+In game theory, there is a quantity called *Utility*.
 It represents the payoff for a player in a game.
 Von Neumann proposed a practical way to estimate this quantity by measuring the size of the risk a player is willing to take to obtain it.
-This concept reminds me of the ‘Reward’ in reinforcement learning (RL) and ‘Fitness’ in evolutionary algorithms (EA), where the objective is also to maximize these quantities.
-ChatGPT comments that such parallels reflect their shared roots in the study of decision-making and optimization processes.
+This concept reminds me of ‘Reward’ in reinforcement learning (RL) and ‘Fitness’ in evolutionary algorithms (EA), where the objective is also to maximize these quantities.
+When I mentioned this connection to ChatGPT, ChatGPT commented that such parallels reflect their shared roots in the study of decision-making and optimization processes.
 This connection is very convenient because we can integrate game theory with RL and/or EA by sharing this quantity.
-A prime example is the AlphaGo algorithm, which seamlessly integrates game theory with deep neural networks and RL, demonstrating exceptional performance.
+A good example is the AlphaGo algorithm, which seamlessly integrates game theory with deep neural networks and RL, demonstrating exceptional performance.

 ## Evolutionary Game Theory